eavelasquez/tesla-landing/README.md

 ## 🚀 Project Structure

-Inside of your Astro project, you'll see the following folders and files:
+This project is built with [Astro](https://astro.build), a new framework for building websites using JavaScript, HTML, and CSS.
+Inside of this project, you'll see the following folders and files:

 ```
 /